sbolotnikov/readme-project/README.md

 # Sergey README Project ![readme-project](https://img.shields.io/github/license/sbolotnikov/readme-project)
 ## Description

+### It's a node app.

 AS A developer

-I WANT a README generator
+### I WANT a README generator

-SO THAT can quickly create a professional README for a new project
+SO THAT can quickly create a professional README for a new project Acceptance criteria
 GIVEN a command-line application that accepts user input WHEN I am prompted for information about my application repository THEN a quality, professional README.md is generated with the title of your project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions